lisakkaufmann/ENIGMA_AN_DTI/Freewater_correction/README.md

 Extract the brain with:
 bet2 $preprocessed_dwi_data_meanb0 $preprocessed_dwi_data_meanb0_mask

-To run the freewater correction on your single shell data, simply use the command:
+To run the freewater correction on your single shell data, you will need to download the file called "net" to your python library.
+Once you have done that, simply use the command:

 python fernet.py -d $preprocessed_dwi_data -b $bval_file -r $bvec_file -m $b0_mask -o $path_to_output+prefix